 Witnesses suspect destruction was intentional

-Portland police have identified the driver accused of speeding through a southeast Portland neighborhood Monday afternoon and plowing into pedestrians and bicylists on the sides of streets and sidewalks, injuring at least nine people and killing an elderly woman.
+Portland police have identified the driver accused of speeding through a southeast Portland neighborhood Monday afternoon and plowing into pedestrians and bicyclists on the sides of streets and sidewalks, injuring at least nine people and killing an elderly woman.

 The man, Paul Rivas, 64, of Oregon City was lodged at the Multnomah County Detention Center for the crimes of murder in the second degree, six counts of assault in the second degree, and multiple counts of failure to perform the duties of a driver.
 Additional charges will be considered by the Multnomah County District Attorney, officials said.